dsccommunity/SqlServerDsc/README.md

   Availability Group.
 This parameter is ignored when 'Ensure' is 'Absent'.
 * **`[Boolean]` MatchDatabaseOwner** _(Write)_: If set to $true, this ensures the database owner of the database on the primary replica is the owner of the database on all secondary replicas.
-This requires the database owner is available as a login on all replicas and that the PsDscRunAsCredential has impersonate permissions.
+This requires the database owner is available as a login on all replicas and that the PSDscRunAsCredential has impersonate login, impersonate any login, or control server permissions.
   If set to $false, the owner of the database will be the PsDscRunAsCredential.
   The default is '$false'.
 * **`[Boolean]` ProcessOnlyOnActiveNode** _(Write)_: Specifies that the resource